Photo with Madison

 My summer art teacher when I was a teen was Mrs. Quiroz.
 She was very encouraging, and she took my art seriously.
 I also saw what life looked like for an artist.
 Most of all, she taught me how to be open to experimentation, to play, and to enjoy the process.
 I want to give that kind of support to teen photographers now.

 About the class:

 I am offering two sessions each of two different photography classes.
 One will be for teens who have access to a DSLR or mirrorless camera.
 The other will be for teens who will use a smartphone to take photos.
 Each class will run once a week for 5 weeks.

 We will meet virtually for an hour each week and cover these topics:

-How to use the tools you have (more extensive for manual camera users)
+How to use the tools you have (more extensive for digital camera users)

 How to “see” light and use it creatively